 … and, ultimately, of satisfaction.

 AUBREY DOLLAR podcast excerpt: “There’s a shot in the film that’s just my thigh.
 It’s a strange experience to be in a movie theater and your thigh is 20 feet tall and all these people around you are looking at your thigh.
 That’s a weird thing.”

 Indie comedies are a lot like a box of months-old chocolates: you truly never know whether what you find will be fresh or stale.
 Small, low-budget films can either be crushed by the single-mindedness of a director who can’t see the thorns while stepping on the heart, or they can be infused with blood, sweat and tears by a director who understands the delicacy of tone over body parts and crudeness.

 In One Small Hitch, John Burgess captures the latter.
 This is one sweet, charming, funny movie.
 If I wasn’t 25 years out of the dating pool, I’d want to take a first date to see this movie.

-JOHN BURGESS audio excerpt: “One of the things an audience can’t fake is laughter.”
+JOHN BURGESS podcast excerpt: “One of the things an audience can’t fake is laughter.”

 Much of the credit, I think, goes to the performance of beautiful Aubrey Dollar, who will remind you of Isla Fisher in Wedding Crashers.
 She plays up the funny and ironic with perfect exuberance and arrives at moments of angst with just enough sadness to make us root for her without finding her character, Molly Mahoney, pathetic and whiny.